Mercruiser Alpha Generation 1 Vs. Mercruiser Alpha Generation 2 Sterndrive Comparison

 Beginning in 1983 Mercruiser introduced the R/MR/Alpha 1 series of sterndrive models.
 These units differed greatly from previous years not only in design but also in that the flywheel housing on the engine changed at this point.
 This creates one of the big break points customers should be familiar with when inquiring about re-powering older boats.
 Since the flywheel housing changed from 1982 to 1983, you cannot couple a new engine to a pre-1983 sterndrive unit as the rear engine mount spacing differs on the new engine and therefore will not match to the old style inner transom plate.
 The other difficulty is that the newer 14 inch flywheel utilize a larger coupler that prevents re-using the old flywheel housing on the new engine.

-The Alpha Generation 2 models were introduced in 1991 and are currently still in production.
-The Gen 2 units have been broken into several different serial number ranges as follows:
+Alpha Generation 2 model was introduced in 1991 and are currently still in production.
+The Alpha Generation 2 models have been broken into several different Serial Number Ranges as follows:

 1991 thru 1995 – 0D469859 Thru 0F679999